IDScanNet/DIVESDKIOS/README.md

 ---

+## Localization

+You can localize the SDK in the usual way.
+You can see the localization keys in the [Localizable.strings](Libs/Localizable.strings) file.

 ## Usage DIVE SDK Online

 Using the [web portal](https://diveonline.idscan.net/) or [DIVE API](https://docs.idscan.net/dive/dive-online/api-manual.html) you can create Applicant and use applicant id for checking their documents.
 Use [Create applicant request](https://docs.idscan.net/dive/dive-online/swagger.html#/Applicants/post_api_v2_private_Applicants) by API